Subscribe to our newsletter for FREE pet updates

 When a cat licks his fur and skin, calming endorphins are released.
 If the anxiety-producing situation is ongoing, the cat may perform the displacement behavior over and over until it becomes compulsive or habitual.

 Psychogenic alopecia is seen more often in female cats.
-It can occur at any age but is commonly seen around the time of puberty.
+It occurs at any age but is commonly seen around the time of puberty.
 And there may be a genetic basis for the disorder since it’s seen primarily in certain purebred cats, especially oriental breeds that tend to have anxious temperaments.

 Other Potential Causes